danielhenrymantilla/lifetimes.rs/src/eggs.md

 But there are cases where you can't reduce spans of edibility just because you fancy it.

-Consider a variant (we have ostrich 🥚s laying around for some reason, we may as well use them!): imagine that the old one-week-expiry-labelled basket is empty, and that have just acquired 5 fresh 1-month-edible 🥚s.
+Consider a variant (we have ostrich 🥚s laying around for some reason, we may as well use them!): imagine that the old one-week-expiry-labelled basket is empty, and that you have just acquired 5 fresh 1-month-edible 🥚s.
 The old, 1-week-expiring-labelled basket has gotten stuck in the frige, so you decide to use it for your new eggs, _with the intention of eating them within the month anyways_.
 You don't mind, because you _know_ your 🥚s will be edible for a month.

 That doesn't sound too bad, right?
 So you leave the kitchen proud of your big brain play (which is true, relatively speaking, since ostriches have quite tiny brains: they're actually smaller than their eyes!).